chinapedia/wikipedia.abstract.en/Page/Hobby.md

 The increased accessibility of outdoor pursuit resources has been the source of some negative publicity over the years, with complaints of the destruction of landscape.
 An example is the destruction of hillsides as footpaths are eroded due to an excessive number of visitors.

-gardening.jpg One large subset of these activities is gardening.
+One large subset of these activities is gardening.
 Residential gardening most often takes place in or about one's own residence, in a space referred to as the GARDEN.
 Although a garden typically is located on the land near a residence, it may also be located on a roof, in an atrium, on a balcony, in a windowbox, or on a patio or vivarium.

 Gardening also takes place in non-residential green areas, such as parks, public or semi-public gardens (botanical gardens or zoological gardens), amusement and theme parks, along transportation corridors, and around tourist attractions and hotels.
-In these situations, a staff of gardeners or groundskeepers maintains the gardens.Indoor_garden.jpg
+In these situations, a staff of gardeners or groundskeepers maintains the gardens.

 Indoor gardening is growing houseplants within a residence or building, in a conservatory, or in a greenhouse.
 Indoor gardens are sometimes incorporated into air conditioning or heating systems.